Measuring Human Adaptation to AI in Decision Making: Application to Evaluate Changes after AlphaGo

-\paragraph{Insights from the time trend} We examined Human-AI gap over time after controlling for individual difference.
-As defined earlier, we construct a variable, $\Delta_{it}$, representing player $i$'s average gap in month $t$.
-Then we run the following regression: $\Delta_{it}=\alpha_i+\tau_t+\epsilon_{it}$.
+\paragraph{Insights from the time trend} We examine the \textit{Human-AI Gap} over time after controlling for individual difference.
+As defined earlier, $\Delta_{it}$ denotes player $i$'s average gap in month $t$.
+Then we run the following regression: $\Delta_{it}=\alpha_i+\tau_t+\epsilon_{it}$, where $\alpha_i$ is a player fixed effect, $\tau_t$ is a time fixed effect, and $\epsilon_{it}$ is an error term.
 In Figure \ref{fig:human_ai_gap_across_time}, we report the estimated time trend, $\hat{\tau_t}$.
-The red vertical line on the left marks March 15, 2016, the date of match between Lee Sedol and AlphaGo, and the red vertical on the right marks October 25, 2017, the date when open-sourced AI program Leela Zero was publicly released, which was followed by releases of similar AI programs and education tools.
-Consistent with a tiny downward shift in Figure \ref{fig:human_ai_gap_across_moves}, we see little change in Human-AI gap in the period between the two red vertical lines.
-Human-AI gap significantly drops after the second vertical line indicating the time when open-sourced AI and its analysis tools became available.
-The decline in gap over time shows that human players adapted to AI programs gradually, more so after the education tools were available.
-The finding provides suggestive evidence that human players modified their choices and did better in Go matches after their access to AI.
+The red vertical line on the left marks March 15, 2016, the date of the match between Lee Sedol and AlphaGo, and the red vertical on the right marks October 25, 2017, the date when the open-source AI program Leela Zero was publicly released, which was followed by releases of similar AI programs and education tools.
+Consistent with a tiny downward shift in Figure \ref{fig:human_ai_gap_across_moves}, we see little change in the \textit{Human-AI Gap} in the period between the two red vertical lines.
+The \textit{Human-AI Gap} significantly drops after the second vertical line indicating the time when open-source AI and its analysis tools became available.
+The decline in the gap over time shows that human players adapted to AI programs gradually, more so after the educational tools were available.
+The finding provides suggestive evidence that human players modified their choices and did better in Go matches after gaining access to AI.